 Represents ALPA, the world’s largest pilot union, as local counsel in several matters pending in the U.S. District Court for the Northern District of Illinois.

 Lyles v.
 McNeil-PPC, Inc. et al.

 Defended manufacturer of Extra Strength Tylenol in product liability action in New Jersey Superior Court.
 The matter settled for a nominal sum on the first day of trial.

 Saybrook Tax Exempt Investors LLC et al. v.
 Lac du Flambeau Band of Lake Superior Chippewa Indians et al.

 Represented bondholder in federal, state, and tribal courts in a complex commercial dispute stemming from a tribal bond issuance.

-Lead counsel for an indigent prisoner in pro bono Section 1983 litigation alleging deliberate indifference to serious medical needs.
+Lead counsel for an indigent prisoner plaintiff in pro bono Section 1983 litigation alleging deliberate indifference to serious medical needs.
 Secured rehearing en banc and reversal of summary judgment before the U.S. Court of Appeals for the Seventh Circuit.
 Successfully opposed defendants’ petition for a writ of certiorari before U.S. Supreme Court.
 Favorably settled the case on remand.
 More information on the case is found here.

-Represented a former employee of a Fortune 500 company in a court-ordered settlement conference concerning his Section 1983 employment discrimination claim.
+Represented a former employee pro bono in a court-ordered settlement conference in Section 1983 employment discrimination claim.
 Negotiated a favorable resolution of client’s national-origin discrimination and retaliation claims.

 The Most Dangerous Blot in Our Constitution: Retiring the Flawed Electoral College “Contingent Procedure,” 104 Nw.
 U. L. Rev. 705 (2010).